adamisom/collab-canvas/docs/phase3/phase3b-multiselect.md

   showToast(`Copied ${count} rectangle${count > 1 ? 's' : ''}`)
 }, [rectangles, selectedRectangleIds, showToast])

-// UPDATED from PR #1: Paste now works with multiple const pasteRectangles = useCallback(async () => {
+// UPDATED from PR #1: Paste now works with multiple and preserves relative positions const pasteRectangles = useCallback(async () => {
   if (!user) {
     setError('You must be signed in to paste')